ibm-cloud-docs/FileStorage/replication.md

 4. Select when to cancel.
 Choose **Immediately** or **Anniversary Date**, and click **Continue**.
 5. This operation deletes the replica volume with all its data.
 Click the checkbox to acknowledge the information, and click **Delete**.

-## Canceling replication when the primary volume is deleted in the UI
+## Canceling replication when the primary volume is deleted in the console
 {: #cancelprimaryUI}
 {: ui}